AatishAether/SeniorDesign/DTWpipe/ReadMe.md

 # DTW Work
-I am not 100% sure, but I believe that this is our functional DTW implementation.
+I am not 100% sure, but I believe that this (directory) is our functional DTW implementation.